Chapter 4.2 Muon Package Manager¶

 To update your packages press the gear button with a clockwise pointed arrow.
 If updates are available press the upward pointing arrow with a dot on top to install the updates.

 To search for a program to install type into the bar at the top that says Search.
-If you find something you want to install you can right click and then mark for installation.
+If you find something you want to install you can right click and then or left click the Mark for Installation button.
 When the package you want to install has additional dependencies will show up if you think twice about wanting to install you can click the Cancel button to not pull in all those dependencies or press OK to continue looking for software to install.
 To apply your changes you can press the green checkbox button that says Apply Changes and you will end up entering your password to confirm you want to install and then the package will be installed.
 To go back to do other changes press the Back button.
 To preview your changes after hitting back press the Preview Changes button.
 If you want to undo the last operation you have done for installing packages press Control+z or .
+To choose a package to not install you can right click on it and select .
 To get rid of all your marked packages for installation .

 To select the next package left click on the list of packages press the Down Arrow key to move to the next selected package.
 To select the previous package left click on the list of packages above press the Up Arrow.
 To move down a group of packages press the Page Down key.
 To move the packages up a page press the Page Up key.
 To move to the last package in results press the End key.
 To return to the first package press the Home key.